SAEON/data-portal/src/@saeon/logger/README.md

 Both the `console.logToHttp` and `console.logToGraphQL` functions batch requests - the maximum rate at which servers are sent information is once per 5 second interval.
 This makes these functions suitable for logging even very many requests to the server.

-This is an example of logging batches of `mousemove` events every 5 seconds (debouncing events that are fired often is good practive):
+This is an example of logging batches of `mousemove` events every 5 seconds (debouncing events that are fired often is good practice):

 ```js
 const debounce = (cb, duration = 0) => {